 To book Dr. Mari Swingle or for additional information please contact us

-BC Association of Clinical Counselors Skills for Mindful Living Series Adler University Vancouver July 18th, 2017 – Fostering Health and Happiness in the Digital Age
+BC Association of Clinical Counselors Skills for Mindful Living Series Adler University – Understanding the social and clinical effects of excessive or non-complementary use of i-technology in clients: Signs of Trouble – Clinicians Fostering Health and Happiness in the Digital Age, Vancouver July 18th, 2017.

 9th World Environmental Education Congress September 9 – 15, 2017, Vancouver: How mass globalization of screen based technologies have drastically shifted our relationship with the environment and each other.

 May 13, 2017: Vancouver Public Library Write On Vancouver! – Reading and Book Signing

 Biofeedback Federation of Europe Invited Lecture – Dr. Mari Swingle

 Addiction in the 21st Century: What Excessive Applications of i-Technology are Really Doing to our Brains

 April 27, 2017: BFE Scientific Program.
 It’s not artifact: Valuable information found in atypical EEG readings

 April 28, 2017: Universidad de Aeviro Portugal.
 Full Day Workshop – Biofeedback Federation of Europe.
 Internet Addiction: The Effects of Constant Connectivity on the Brain and Behaviour.